Can Magnetic Forces Do Work?: Classical Electromagnetism with Elementary Dipoles

-We now examine the equation of motion \eqref{eq:ParticleWithDipoleMomentsCoordEOMProperTime} in the non-relativistic limit, in which the particle's proper time $\tau$ reduces to the coordinate time $t$ and the particle's four-velocity $u^{\nu}$ reduces to a four-vector consisting of the speed of light $c$ and the particle's three-dimensional velocity $\vec v$:
+We will now examine the equation of motion \eqref{eq:ParticleWithDipoleMomentsCoordEOMProperTime} in the non-relativistic limit.
+In that limit, the particle's proper time $\tau$ reduces to the coordinate time $t$, and the particle's four-velocity $u^{\nu}$ reduces to a four-vector consisting of the speed of light $c$ and the particle's three-dimensional velocity $\vec v$:

-We will assume that the particle's velocity $\vec v$ is constant, and we will accordingly drop contributions to the electromagnetic fields from the particle itself, so that $\vec E\mapsto\vec E_{\textrm{ext}}$ and $\vec B\mapsto\vec B_{\textrm{ext}}$, where we will also assume that these external fields are time-independent (but not necessarily uniform in space) in the given inertial reference frame.\footnote{For a rigorous treatment of self-forces and self-energies, see \citep{GrallaHarteWald:2009rdesf}.} Making use of the tensor-contraction identity